Tips and tricks Best practice guides, FAQ & more

 Shift left testing is a frequently discussed topic in mainframe application testing.
 Its popularity has only grown along with the need to modernize the approach to testing mainframes.

 The need to modernize mainframe testing has emerged as a result of a series of changes in the mainframe testing field.

 First, the businesses using mainframes have seen a decrease in the number of personnel with mainframe expertise, since the technology is approximately 30 years old and few people continue to build their skills in this field.

 Second, the pace at which businesses must deliver quality at speed has increased dramatically in recent years.
-As a result, many businesses have adopted DevOps and agile methodologies, which don’t go hand in hand with traditional mainframe testing.
+As a result, many businesses have adopted DevOps and agile methodologies, which don’t blend well with traditional mainframe testing.

 These changes are pushing mainframe developers towards new approaches - including shift left testing.